CycloneDX/specification/README.md

 Specific versions of CycloneDX can be specified by using the version parameter.
 For example: `application/vnd.cyclonedx+xml; version=1.6`.

+## Recognized file patterns

+The following file names are conventionally used for storing CycloneDX BOM files:
+* `bom.json` for JSON encoded CycloneDX BOM files.
+* `bom.xml` for XML encoded CycloneDX BOM files.

+Alternatively, files that match the glob pattern below are also recognized:
+* `*.cdx.json` for JSON encoded CycloneDX BOM files.
+* `*.cdx.xml` for XML encoded CycloneDX BOM files.

 ## Release History

 | Version           | Release Date    |